HumanCompatibleAI/imitation/docs/development/developer.rst

 ==================

 This guide explains the library structure of imitation.
 The code is organized such that logically similar files are grouped into a folder.
-We maintain the following modules in ``src/imitation``:
+We maintain the following subpackages in ``src/imitation``:

 - ``algorithms``: the core implementation of imitation and reward learning algorithms.